terkelg/tiny-glob/README.md

-# @robin/glob
+# tiny-glob

-> Fast micro glob-ish library to match files
+> Fast and super tiny glob library

 Match files and folders using glob patterns, similar to how shell uses globbing.
 All path are normalized compared to `node-glob`.